Pages

 Papiliones by Jonathan Bradley book cover

-Taken inspiration from the beauty of nature and the natural world, Papiliones is a collection of thought-inspiring poems, memorable in their simplicity.
+Taking inspiration from the beauty of nature and the natural world, Papiliones is a collection of thought-inspiring poems, memorable in their simplicity.
 There is nothing overly complicated or pretentious about this book - the writing is heartfelt and sincere, written out of sheer love and passion above all else.
-It's clear just how knowledgeable Jonathan Bradley is about his chosen subject, and this research and dedication shines throughout every line of every poem in the collection.
+It's clear just how knowledgeable Jonathan Bradley is about his chosen subject, and this research and dedication shine throughout every line of every poem in the collection.

 Each poem is named after a particular butterfly, with accompanying images and a brief description of the insect at hand.
 This makes it an educational read as well as an enjoyable one, especially for a reader like me who is familiar with the most commonly-known butterflies but precious few besides.